andrewhilts/ami-system/docs/config.md

 * `node_version`: The version of node.js to use in the project (default 5.10.1)
 * `sendgridAPIKey`: API key for sendgrid to send out automated emails
 * `amiLogoFileName`: The filename for the default AMI logo to use in emails.
 The file will be located in your AMI Frontend project, in the `/images/ami-logo` folder.
+* `email_event_days_to_reminder`: An integer to denote the number of days the system should wait between someone creating a request and sending them an email asking how their request is going.
+* `email_event_days_to_feedback`: An integer to denote the number of days the system should wait between someone creating a request and sending them an email asking for feedback about how their request went (eg include link to survey).
 * `amiCommunityLanguages`: A YAML list of objects to denote language-specific settings for sent emails.
 Each language object includes:
   * `lang`: The 2-letter ISO code for the language
   * `systemEmailAddress`: The email address that emails will be "from"